 For presentation of the Virtual Mummy, there are no limits to imagination (left).
 Computer graphics makes it also possible to arbitrarily choose the position of the observer.
 For example, the virtual camera can placed in the oral cavity (center), so that a view of the teeth is created (right).

-The program can also calculate artificial X-ray images, for example a panoramic radiograph of the teeth of the mummy, similar to those commonly used by dentists.
+The program can also calculate artificial X-ray images, for example a panoramic radiograph of the teeth of the mummy, similar to those commonly used by a dentist.
 It shows some interesting findings.

 Depth perception can be enhanced by a stereogram of the image.
 These pictures should be viewed with red/green glasses.
 Colors are lost, though, when using this method.